joereynolds/life/docs/pure-data/meteor/docs/meteor.md

 Meteorite landings were obtained from [here](https://datarepository.wolframcloud.com/resources/Meteorite-Landings).

-Once downloaded, The coordinate data for all meteorite landings in the 1980's were pruned out (The other data wasn't relevant).
+Once downloaded, The coordinate data for all meteorite landings in the 1980's were pruned out (other data wasn't relevant).

-Pruning was done manually via vim.
+Pruning was done manually via vim using `:%s` and `:g/search-term/d`.

 #### 2.Normalisation